Ginette McDonald: "Lyn of Tawa"

 McDonald's alter ego, "Lyn of Tawa", first appeared onstage as a result of a backstage encounter between McDonald and playwright Bruce Mason in the late 1960s, in which Mason heard McDonald experiment with various accents.
 McDonald subsequently created "Lyn of Tawa" and, together with Mason and Roger Hall, wrote a series of sketches featuring the character for the revue show Knickers.
 It was, however, after McDonald's return from London that Lyn really came to prominence, following her appearance at a celebrity roast for Judith Fyfe, which led to spots on variety shows, then one-off special and culminated in her own series.

-She said in 2016 that she would let go of Lyn of Tawa to take on older roles.
+McDonald said in 2016 that she would "let go" of Lyn of Tawa to take on older roles.

 Career as producer and director

 McDonald made her debut as a television director and producer on the final series of Gliding On.
 She also directed episodes of Close to Home, Open House and Country GP.
 McDonald produced the award-winning kidult television series The Fire-Raiser, written by Maurice Gee, and was the creator and producer of the 1987 series Peppermint Twist.
 She also produced another series written by Maurice Gee, The Champion, in 1989.
 Other programmes produced by McDonald include the television adaptations of the 1997 play Nga Wahine by Riwia Brown, and Joyful and Triumphant by Robert Lord.